mypappa/MDEF/docs/reflections/term2/remixing materials/remixing materials.md

 # [remixing materials](https://fablabbcn.github.io/mdef-docs/academic_year_2022_23/term_2_2022_23/remixing_materials_2022_23/)
 `track: application`
-(still writing)

 ## material narratives exercise
-`choose 1 material around, 1 material from references and one ideal/fictional material and do the following:
+`choose 1 material around, 1 material from references and one ideal/fictional material and do the following:`
-- properties (functional, technical & emotional)
+`- properties (functional, technical & emotional)`
-- describe what is it and their aspect/aesthetic (add photo to documentation)
+`- describe what is it and their aspect/aesthetic (add photo to documentation)`
-- what is the story behind them (who did them, why, where it comes from)
+`- what is the story behind them (who did them, why, where it comes from)`
-- 2 possible applications for each`
+`- 2 possible applications for each`

 ### **cotton** - one material around me
 <img src="../cotton.jpeg" alt="drawing" width="500" />